Sylvester-Preconditioned Adaptive-Rank Implicit Time Integrators for Advection-Diffusion Equations with Variable Coefficients: Introduction

-Two primary strategies in the literature exploit low-rank structures for time-dependent PDEs: the dynamical low-rank (DLR) approximation~\cite{koch2007dynamical, lubich2014projector, ceruti2022unconventional, dektor2021dynamic, lam2024randomized} and the step-and-truncate (SAT) method, which has both explicit~\cite{kormann2015semi, dektor2021rank, guo2022low, guo2023local, guo2022conservative} and implicit~\cite{rodgers2023implicit, nakao2023reduced, el2024krylov, meng2024preconditioning} formulations.
-Our work aligns with the SAT framework, where we perform temporal discretization {with high-order accuracy and fully} implicitly, leading to matrix differential equations to be solved at every time step.
-For constant coefficients, this system becomes a Sylvester equation of the form:
+{ Two primary strategies in the literature exploit evolving low-rank structures for time-dependent PDEs: the dynamical low-rank (DLR) approximation~\cite{koch2007dynamical, lubich2014projector, ceruti2022unconventional, dektor2021dynamic} and the step-and-truncate (SAT) method, which has both explicit~\cite{kormann2015semi, dektor2021rank, guo2022low, guo2023local, guo2022conservative} and implicit~\cite{rodgers2023implicit, nakao2023reduced, el2024krylov, meng2024preconditioning, nakao2025reduced} variants.
+Recently, \cite{einkemmer2024review} provided an overview of these two approaches with a focus on time-dependent kinetic simulations. {Our study employs the SAT approach, which is known for preserving the high-order spatial and temporal accuracy of traditional mesh-based solvers for time-dependent problems.
+Specifically, to capture the solution dynamics accurately, we apply a high-order diagonally implicit Runge-Kutta (DIRK) time discretization to the matrix differential equation arising from the semi-discretization of advection-diffusion equations on a tensor-product of 1D spatial grids.
+The backward Euler time discretization of a 2D constant-coefficient advection-diffusion equation yields a Sylvester equation (SE) of the form: